 When we’re feeling overwhelmed and lacking in focus, it can really help to take a micro-break of a few minutes away from whatever we need to do.
 This investment of time can help us to return to our day with renewed focus and energy - whether it is before a big meeting or a busy to do list.
-Before this meditation, we recommend brewing a cup of Pukka herbal tea with turmeric, found in blends such as Turmeric Active and Turmeric Gold.
+Before this meditation, we recommend brewing a cup of Pukka herbal tea with turmeric, found in blends such as Turmeric Active.
 You can sip the tea before, during and after your meditation, enjoying its warmth and aromas.

 Turmeric has been traditionally used for centuries to add a glow to your day.
 Its many health benefits are now widely supported by thousands of clinical research studies, including some of our own Pukka research trials.
 It is a renowned super-spice as it targets almost every body system supplementing your diet with powerful nutrients and polyphenol compounds.

 Refresh after lunch - Walking meditation with mint (10 minutes)

 Find a quiet space to walk.
 It could be outdoors, or in a hallway, or even a large room at home or work, walking back and forth.
 If you are outside, keep an awareness the space you are in, staying safe and aware.
 Before you begin your meditation, enjoy a herbal tea containing mint such as Three Mint or Peppermint and Liquorice.
 Or you may prefer to drink it after your walk.

 Mint has been used for centuries to cool and soothe digestion, helping both refresh you and settle your lunch.
 It not only supports digestion but is also rich in aromatic menthol which ‘wakes up’ the senses, as well as calming and relaxing you.
 These qualities make it the perfect accompaniment to a post lunch walking meditation.
 Discover more about the wonder of this herb in our article on the benefits of mint tea.